cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 `combineTool.py -M T2W -o "ws.root" -i output/vhbb_sbordered/ `

 Now we need to run PostFitShapesFromWorkspace on the new S/B ordered workspace we have just made, using the RooFit result we have been using all along:

-`PostFitShapesFromWorkspace -d output/vhbb_sbordered/vhbb_2016.txt -w output/vhbb_sbordered/ws.root -o shapes.root --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s`
+`PostFitShapesFromWorkspace -d output/vhbb_sbordered/vhbb_2016.txt -w output/vhbb_sbordered/ws.root -o shapes.root --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s --total-shapes`

 To make the plot:
 `./scripts/plotSoverBordered.py -f shapes.root --log_y --custom_y_range --ratio`

 *Some code cleanup and cosmetic changes still required*

-##Impacts (post-fit)
+## Impacts (post-fit)
 First set up the datacards as above and create the workspace.

 Run the initial fit: